 Two FBI direct warnings about this guy wanting to be a school shooter.

-How do you how do you miss all of that?
+How do you miss all of that?

 I don't think I've ever seen this type of arrogance on display my entire life.